algorithmiaio/langpacks/langpack_guide.md

 1. [File a tracking issue](https://github.com/algorithmiaio/langpacks/issues/new?title=New+LangPack:+LANGUAGE).
-   - We want to avoid competing implementations of a LangPack in the short term -
+   - We want to avoid competing implementations of a LangPack in the short term
-2. Implement an Algorithmia client library - see this [client SDK guide]
+2. Implement an Algorithmia client library - (TODO: add the client SDK guide to this repo)
    - LangPacks depend on an Algorithmia client to support calling other algorithms and managing data
    - Some languages may get away with reusing existing clients (e.g JVM-based languages can use the Java client)
 3. Fork [algorithmiaio/langpacks](https://github.com/algorithmiaio/langpacks) and add a directory with your LangPack implementation.